 I will require that you keep some form of a reader’s/writer’s journal as a medium for you to engage in the reading, writing, and thinking more creatively.
 I will expect you to have some version of the journal for use in class for discussion as well as various writing workshops we will have focusing on philosophy, rhetoric, and poetics of the essay; you should also have it available whenever we conference (so that you can tell and show me what you have been thinking about recently).
 Your blogging assignment can emerge from, and reiterate, what is in your journal.

 Three main projects, described on the course blog under “Writing Projects.”
-Since this is a Writing Intensive course, we will be giving attention to writing process (developing ideas, revision, editing) in completing these projects.
+Since this course counts for the W2 writing requirement, we will be giving attention to writing process (developing ideas, revision, editing) in completing these projects.
 In addition, you will have an ongoing semi-formal writing assignment: blogging in response to reading, described under “Blogging” on the home page.

 Late Policy: Writing projects turned in late, without prior discussion with me, will lose credit (approximately half-grade per day).
 No project will be accepted more than one week late.
 As always, communication with me in advance regarding any difficulties you are encountering is the best way to go.